⚡ TL;DR | Go Straight to the SCCM End of Life Report.

 Microsoft Endpoint Configuration Manager (SCCM) Version 2111 End of Life

-Microsoft Endpoint Configuration Manager version 2111 will go end of life on the 1st of June, 2023.
+Microsoft Endpoint Configuration Manager version 2111 went end of life on the 1st of June, 2023.
 Make sure to update your installation to version 2203 or higher in order to stay fully supported.
 Aside from still being supported, version 2203 also gives you access to a list of new features, including but not limited to:

 - Cloud-based software update points.